 Steps, Musicality and Choreography

-Novice dancers often fixate on steps, overlooking the equally—if not more—important aspects of musicality and choreography.
-Yet, the essence and quality of tango lie far beyond footwork.
-To understand this more deeply, let’s first look at how the milongueros dance tango.
+Novice dancers often fixate on steps, overlooking the equally important aspects of musicality and choreography.
+Yet, the artistry of tango lie more on musicality and choreography than steps.
+To understand this, let’s first look at how the milongueros dance tango.

 What truly stands out in the dance of the milongueros is not the complexity of their steps, but their exceptional musicality and choreography, characterized by the following qualities:

-This approach contrasts sharply with the way many of us dance today.
-Our tango often filled with hasty, busy and beat-chasing steps, prioritizing action over musicality and choreography.
-If their tango is an art, then ours is more like gymnastics.
-We tend to step on every beat and move at a constant, rushed pace, leaving little room for the woman to express herself.
-What’s missing is the pause, the slow motion, the softness, the subtlety—those quiet spaces where emotion and connection can surface.
+This approach stands in stark contrast to how many of us dance today.
+Our tango is often characterized by hurried, beat-chasing steps that prioritize movement over musicality and choreography.
+If their tango is an art, ours more closely resembles gymnastics—precise, constant, and driven by action rather than emotion.
+We tend to step on every beat, maintaining a relentless pace that leaves little room for expressive depth.
+What’s missing is the pause, the slow motion, the softness, the subtlety—those quiet spaces where emotional connection can emerge.
 The following is an example.

-These are not novices but fairly experienced dancers.
+As you may note, these are fairly experienced dancers.
 In fact, their technical skills surpass the average found online.
 I chose this example to demonstrate that dance techniques, musicality, and choreography are distinct skills.
 What most dancers lack is the latter two.

-Of course, like any skill, tango takes time to master.
+Of course, like any skill, learning to add pauses, slow motion, subtlety and depth of expression to choreography takes time.
+But this is exactly what we need to learn from the milongueros.
 The dancers in the next clip have made noticeable progress.

 No comments: